Of Mavin Gojju and Tok Dal: Mapping the Mango Across Two Cultures

 Aam Panna

 The ripe fruit is used in wobbly puddings and runny kheers, creamy smoothies and frothy lassis, its pulp beaten down to leathery squares or folded into cake batters.
-And yet it is the whole mango, its flesh bitten into and relished with the earnestness of a child, while the juices trickle freely down from the elbows, which appeals to those of us with a weakness for both the fruit and a slice of our childhoods.
+And yet it is the whole mango, its flesh bitten into and relished with eagerness, as the juice trickles freely down the elbows, that holds the most appeal.

 Akki Rotti with Seekarane.
 Credit: Ranjini Rao